ruuddrummen/react-signal-forms/README.md

 ### Creating field rules

 Custom rules can be added to existing plugins.
 If it fits your needs, than this is the easier option.
-In general, rules can be created with the [`createFieldRule()`](/src/plugins/createFieldRule.ts) helper method.
-This method can be used as is, or it can be wrapped for specific plugins.
-For example, the validation plugin has wrapped this method with a [`createValidationRule()`](/src/plugins/validation/rules.ts) function.
+In general, rules can be created with the [`createFieldRule()`](/src/plugins/createFieldRule.ts) helper function.
+This function can be used as is, or it can be wrapped for specific plugins.
+For example, the validation plugin has wrapped this function in [`createValidationRule()`](/src/plugins/validation/rules.ts).

 ### Creating plugins